Hacking India’s Highways in the World’s Cheapest New Car

 By collaborating with these local firms, embracing the jugaad spirit, discarding everything that the local market didn’t demand and allowing the flexible variables in the final cost equation to stretch beyond the limits of industry convention (for example, spending more time on development than usual), Detourbet and his team produced a car that has exceeded even their high expectations.
 Called the Renault Kwid, Detourbet’s modern Model T brought the high stance, spacious body and rugged style of a crossover SUV into a segment dominated by smaller, more conventional hatchback designs.
 It was an immediate and undeniable hit, boosting Renault’s annual sales in India from just 54,000 vehicles when it debuted in 2015 to more than 130,000 in 2016.

-The Kwid may have put Renault on the map in India, but with just 5% market share the newcomers have a long way to go to challenge Maruti and Hyundai’s strangehold on sales.
+The Kwid may have put Renault on the map in India, but with just 5 percent market share the newcomers have a long way to go to challenge Maruti and Hyundai’s strangehold on sales.
 And the market leaders aren’t sitting still, revamping their entry-level cars in response to the Kwid’s surprising success.
-As affordable as these cars are, their customers are used to being fought over: even if you spend just $5,000 on a new car in India, from any brand, the entire dealership staff stops everything to provide a traditional delivery ceremony to welcome the new owners into the company family.
-This level of service, which puts any car-buying experience in the US to shame, shows how hard companies like Renault have to work for every new sale.
+As affordable as these cars are, their customers are used to being fought over: Even if you spend just $5,000 on a new car in India, from any brand, the entire dealership staff stops everything to provide a traditional delivery ceremony to welcome the new owners into the company family.
+This level of service, which puts any car-buying experience in the U.S. to shame, shows how hard companies like Renault have to work for every new sale.

-Meanwhile, the next w India’s government wants to shift the car market to 100% electric power by 2030 meaning the next war will be replicating the Kwid’s low-cost appeal in a battery car.
+Meanwhile, India’s government wants to shift the car market to 100 percent electric power by 2030 meaning the next war will be replicating the Kwid’s low-cost appeal in a battery car.
 Though battery costs are steadily dropping, making an electric car at a comparable price point will make the Kwid’s cost-cutting look easy.
 When asked if his next project might be a low-cost electric car, Detourbet simply smiles enigmatically.
 An irrepressible twinkle in his eye suggests that such a project might be the only way to surpass the challenge he faced with the Kwid.

-Coming from the US, where the average car sells for more than eight times the Kwid’s entry price, it wasn’t easy to calibrate expectations for such a low-cost car.
+Coming from the U.S., where the average car sells for more than eight times the Kwid’s entry price, it wasn’t easy to calibrate expectations for such a low-cost car.
 Even so, over the course of nearly a thousand-mile drive between Chennai where the Kwid is made and India’s financial and cultural capital of Mumbai, the little Renault proved to be surprisingly comfortable and competent.
-Though short on the power and refinement one would want on an American roadtrip, even with its optional one liter engine, it offered plenty of room for American-sized occupants and all the capability required to tackle India’s madcap traffic for the first time.
+Though short on the power and refinement one would want on an American road trip, even with its optional one liter engine, it offered plenty of room for American-sized occupants and all the capability required to tackle India’s madcap traffic for the first time.

 Once free of Chennai’s tangle of urban traffic, the Kwid happily cruised across rough two-lane rural highways and larger expressways as fast as traffic would allow.
-Because slow-moving trucks and two-wheelers could be found in any lane of any road at any time, and are often found in all available lanes simultaneously, speeds above about 70 MPH would be difficult to achieve in any car.
-With enough space the Kwid can be comfortably pushed to nearly 100 MPH, but these opportunities are rare and its drivetrain is optimized for the quick acceleration needed to cut through lower-speed traffic.
+Because slow-moving trucks and two-wheelers could be found in any lane of any road at any time, and are often found in all available lanes simultaneously, speeds above about 70 mph would be difficult to achieve in any car.
+With enough space the Kwid can be comfortably pushed to nearly 100 mph, but these opportunities are rare and its drivetrain is optimized for the quick acceleration needed to cut through lower-speed traffic.
 The suspension is similarly optimized to soak up the rough reality of Indian roads rather than deliver sporty cornering, and it shrugged off several terrifying encounters with unexpected potholes and unsigned speed bumps.

 Ultimately, tackling India’s traffic for the first time ever was such an intense, consuming experience that the car itself mostly melted into the background.
-While I was learning how to dodge cows, shoot tiny gaps between massive trucks and honk in the local language of the road the Kwid was simply an unintimidating and reliable partner.
+While I was learning how to dodge cows, shoot tiny gaps between massive trucks, and honk in the local language of the road the Kwid was simply an unintimidating and reliable partner.
 By the second afternoon on the road I too had so embraced the jugaad spirit of the Indian road that I actually reversed into three lanes of oncoming freeway traffic in order to take a narrowly missed exit.
 It wasn’t an experience I’d look forward to repeating any time soon, but at the time it felt like a rite of passage.

 As Mumbai drew closer and the roads became smoother, costlier vehicles pushed up the speed of traffic and for the first time the Kwid started to feel slightly inadequate.
 But then, the Kwid was never intended to convey bankers or Bollywood stars to their rural weekend homes; it was made for the parts of India I had already left behind, the smaller cities and rural areas where India’s economic development is still only beginning to gain traction.
 Having just traveled freely across the spectrum of India’s modernization, even the most modest cars suddenly seem to radiate the life-transforming power that made them the symbol of the middle class.

 Or is it that the most modest cars actually have the most concentrated form of that power?
-More than 90% of Kwid buyers are purchasing the first car they’ve ever been able to own.
-And with 97% of its parts made in India, a figure no American car can approach, its buyers are not just contributing to their own progress but to India’s as well.
+More than 90 percent of Kwid buyers are purchasing the first car they’ve ever been able to own.
+And with 97 percent of its parts made in India, a figure no American car can approach, its buyers are not just contributing to their own progress but to India’s as well.

 Back home again, sitting in American traffic and wondering when self-driving cars will finally get here, it’s impossible shake the feeling that somehow something is missing.
 It might just be the sound of horns.